khairulslt/sticky-notes/README.md

 ## Remarks

 * Spartan and minimal user interface, would love to come back and work on it again in the future
+* First thing that comes to mind is to add an auto-save function (like how Microsoft Word auto-saves every few seconds)
+* Auto-save would be a great feature for added User Experience
 * Was not able to design and beautify with proper CSS within 90 minutes
 * Was not able to check out mobile responsiveness and cross-browser views
 * Used Flexbox instead of Grid since less likely to have cross-browser implications